Chicago 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500

 Dismissal is the final step in the academic standing process.
-Suspended students who fail to present an acceptable plan for returning to good standing or fail to earn adequate grades to return to good standing will be dismissed from the graduate program.
-Studentsw whose graduate programs deny their request for reinstatement also will be dismissed.
-A student who is dismissed will not be allowed to register for further graduate courses.
+Students who have failed to present an acceptable plan for returning to good standing or who fail to earn adequate grades to return to good standing face dismissal from their programs.
+When you are dismissed, you will not be allowed to register for further graduate courses.

 In addition, a student may be dismissed immediately, without probation, under these circumstances:

 Dismissal for a second probation: Students placed on probation for a second time may be dismissed immediately.

 Dismissal for D and F grades: Students receiving two or more grades of D+, D, D- or F in one semester or in two consecutive semesters face immediate dismissal, without first being placed on probation.

 Dismissal for academic reasons other than grades: If the program in which a student is enrolled determines that the student has failed to meet dispositional or other standards required in the field, the program may recommend dismissal.

 The decision of the Executive Committee of the Graduate Council is final on matters of academic standing.

 GPA: In doctoral programs, a students whose GPA falls below 3.25 will be placed on probation.

 Grades below B-: Doctoral programs allow only three semester hours of grades lower than B- to be applied toward the degree.

 Time limit on using courses toward degree: In the College of Arts and Sciences, credit cannot be used toward the degree for courses taken more than seven years prior to entry into the program.